How to Write a Shooting Script

 4. Revise.
 You will almost certainly need to make changes after you have distributed your shooting script.
 Print revisions on separate, differently colored pages rather than reprinting and redistributing updated scripts.
 Implement industry-standard revision procedures by using a shooting script template or screenwriting software.

-Would you like to be have your Articles featured on NYT Magazine Blog?
-Then email us right away at morhadotsan@gmail.com with your non-plagiarized article and have it on NYT Magazine Blog for life.
-NYT Magazine Blog is a product of Wispaz Techologies.
+Would you like to publish your creative writings on NYT Magazine Blog?
+Then email us right away with your human written, non-plagiarized article and have it on NYT Magazine Blog for life.